 Paediatric medicine is notoriously challenging for medical students.
 Not only does it encompass as many different medical fields as we see in adult medicine; but there is also the challenge of learning to manage and care for children of all different ages (as well as managing parents!).

 Coming into my first year of medical school with a keen interest in paediatrics, I couldn’t wait to get started and find out what the next 4 years would look like.
-But it wasn’t long before I realised that I would be waiting until third year before I actually got any exposure to paediatric medicine.
+But it wasn’t long before I realised that I would be waiting until the third year before I actually got any exposure to paediatric medicine.

 The first two years of post-graduate medicine in Australia are the pre-clinical years, based around developing foundational knowledge and skills.
 We then head out on clinical placements for the final two years.
-I was quite surprised when I realised that during pre-clinical years there is very minimal taught about paediatrics.
-In fact, the seven-week paediatric rotation in third/fourth year (depending on which university) is the only exposure we get to paediatric medicine before internship!
+I was quite surprised when I realised that during pre-clinical years there is very little taught about paediatrics.
+In fact, the seven-week paediatric rotation in the third/fourth year (depending on which university) is the only exposure we get to paediatric medicine before internship!

 This raised some questions for me: